bhavanahh/useless_project_temp/README.md

 - Using basic image processing + geometry to measure its size.
 - Showing you a fun, dramatic verdict on whether your snack is the champion or a snack underdog.
 - Maintaining a leaderboard of the largest snacks in the session, because competition makes everything better.
-- For samosas, we measure all three sides and apply Heron’s formula because triangles deserve maths too.

 ## Technical Details
 ### Technologies/Components Used